 Dr. Robert Jeffress is Senior Pastor of the 14,000-member First Baptist Church, Dallas, Texas and a Fox News Contributor.
 He is also an adjunct professor at Dallas Theological Seminary.

-Dr. Jeffress has made more than 2000 guest appearances on various radio and television programs and regularly appears on major mainstream media outlets, such as Fox News Channel’s “Fox and Friends,” “Hannity,” “Lou Dobbs Tonight,” “Varney & Co.,” and “Judge Jeanine,” also ABC’s “Good Morning America,” and HBO’s “Real Time with Bill Maher.”
+Dr. Jeffress has made more than 4,000 guest appearances on various radio and television programs and regularly appears on major mainstream media outlets, such as Fox News Channel’s “Fox and Friends,” “Hannity,” “Lou Dobbs Tonight,” “Varney & Co.,” “Judge Jeanine,” ABC’s “Good Morning America,” and HBO’s “Real Time with Bill Maher.”

-Dr. Jeffress hosts a daily radio program, PATHWAY TO VICTORY, that is heard nationwide on over 1000 stations in major markets such as Dallas-Fort Worth, New York City, Chicago, Los Angeles, Houston, Washington, D.C., San Francisco, Philadelphia, and Seattle.
+Dr. Jeffress is bible teacher and host of a daily radio program, Pathway To Victory, heard nationwide on over 1,000 stations in major markets such as Dallas-Fort Worth, New York City, Chicago, Los Angeles, Houston, Washington, D.C., San Francisco, Philadelphia, and Seattle.

-Dr. Jeffress hosts a daily television program, PATHWAY TO VICTORY, that can be seen Monday through Friday on the Trinity Broadcast Network (TBN) and every Sunday on TBN and also daily on the Hillsong Channel.
-PATHWAY TO VICTORY is the second-highest rated ministry program on TBN’s Sunday schedule.
+Dr. Jeffress hosts a daily television program, Pathway To Victory, that can be seen Monday through Friday on the Trinity Broadcast Network (TBN) and every Sunday on TBN and daily on the Hillsong Channel.
+Pathway To Victory is the second-highest rated ministry program on TBN’s Sunday schedule.
 Dr. Jeffress’ television broadcast reaches 195 countries and is on 11,295 cable and satellite systems throughout the world.